-The world’s biggest online marketplaces are on a rapid upward trajectory.
-In fact, according to a 2023 report, 50% of all eCommerce sales take place on Amazon, eBay, and Walmart.
+The world’s biggest online marketplaces in the world are on a rapid upward trajectory.
+In fact, according to a 2025 report, global eCommerce sales are expected to reach $8.1 trillion by 2026, with online marketplaces contributing significantly to this growth.

-So, if you’re an online seller looking to increase sales, getting set up on a new marketplace is a great way to boost exposure.
+So, if you’re an online seller looking to increase sales, getting set up on a new online retail marketplace is a great way to boost exposure.
 You may even want to expand into new territories.
-With more than 100 online marketplaces around the globe, let’s take a look at some of the best.
+With more than 150 online markets around the globe, let’s take a look at some of the best.

-Who: We all know Amazon is the largest eCommerce retailer in the US, but it also runs some of the biggest online marketplaces in Europe, Asia, the Middle East and Australia.
-In total, the company runs 21 marketplaces, which offers sellers access to consumers around the world.
+Who: We all know Amazon is the largest eCommerce retailer in the US, but it also runs some of the biggest online marketplaces in the world in Europe, Asia, the Middle East and Australia.
+In total, the company runs 22 marketplaces, which offer sellers access to consumers around the world.

 What: Electronics, clothing, beauty, baby products, jewelry, entertainment, home goods, appliances, sporting equipment and pretty much everything!